-If we had a penny for everytime someone didn’t smile fully out of shame for displaying their crooked teeth..!
+If we had a penny for every time someone didn’t smile fully out of shame for displaying their crooked teeth..!
 It also doesn’t help that crooked teeth offer a sanctuary for harmful bacteria to settle and grow in your mouth.
-Don’t you just wish you could stop your teeth from moving into a crooked position.
-While teeth aligners can help you fix crooked teeth, we dig deeper to find out what really causes them in the first place.
+Don’t you just wish you could stop your teeth from moving into a crooked position?
+While teeth aligners can help you fix crooked teeth, we dig deeper to find out what causes them in the first place.

 1. Poor Diet

 Eating unhealthy foods can weaken your teeth because they don’t contain the correct amount of vitamins.
-Food which contains fiber such as fruits, vegetables, etc. is good because it toughens up your gums and helps remove plaque off your teeth.
+Food which contains fibre such as fruits, vegetables, etc. is good because it toughens up your gums and helps remove plaque from your teeth.

 On the other hand, anything high in sugar has a bad effect on teeth such as chocolates, juice, candy, etc. are harmful to your teeth.
 Not having your teeth checked at least twice a year by a dentist can sometimes result in issues such as gum disease or cavities.
-This can lead to crooked teeth which have a lot of negative impact on your general health if you don’t get it fixed on time.
-Try to avoid junk foods and stay cavity free to keep your teeth straight and healthy.
+This can lead to crooked teeth which negatively impact your general health if you don’t get them fixed on time.
+Try to avoid junk foods and stay cavity-free to keep your teeth straight and healthy.

 Habits that can damage your teeth are as follows: